tufke/Spring-Boot-Stack-Exchange-Service/README.md

 ### Example of posts.xml
 * file is available in `src/test/resources/xml/posts/posts.xml`
-* if you copy posts.xml to C: on your local harddrive you could access it with the service providing in the body the following url file:c://posts.xml
+* if you copy posts.xml to `C:\` on your local harddrive you could access it with the service providing in the body of the request the following url `file:c://posts.xml`

 ### Example JSON post request:
 ```